 Natalie stood up.

 "Thank you, ladies and gentlemen.
 That was certainly more interesting than a Korean air conditioner that petered out in just two years.
 You have my number; call me if there's anything new."

-She quickly exited the Blarney Stone and called for a RoboTaxi to take her back to the Sun-Times.
+She quickly exited the Blarney Stone and called for a RoboTaxi to take her back to the Sentinel.
 There was work to do.

 The Grand Jury

 It had been a draining week for Mac.
-He participated in the funeral for DiOtis Williams, with a couple of hundred officers, in uniform, marching to the urban church where the Williams family attended.
+He participated in the funeral for DiOtis Williams, with a couple of hundred uniformed officers, marching to the urban church where the Williams family attended.
 Many dignitaries, such as the Mayor, the Attorney General, and several notable politicians, were in the procession.
 It had extensive media coverage, and streamed live on social media, with reports on all news broadcasts.
-Chicago, being too long associated with violence,

 Thursday morning, June 28th, Mac was in Precinct Nine Commander Walt Gerszewski's office.
 As usual, Commander Gerszewski cracked his knuckles and listened attentively as Commander DiMarco went over the history of the Bisha family.